TUM-DSE/research-work-archive/README.md

 3. Add your final report or your final thesis to the `docs` folder
 4. Include your research work in the `README.md` in the year folder

+## Hints on year and semester folders

+If the research work was submitted between 1st of April and the last day of September, it was a summer semester.
+Else a winter semester.
+If the work was submitted in winter semester, please put it in the year folder belonging to the start of the winter semester, i.e., if the wintersemester is 22/23 please put it into 2022 (even if the work was submitted in the first three months of 2023).
+Thanks!

 ## Format

 Please follow this format for your file names: